okTurtles/sbp/docs/sbp-api.md

 2. Domains: a group of related selectors.
 3. Filters: functions that can intercept calls to selectors.
 They can also prevent a selector's function from running by returning `false`.

-This file will cover everything, including all built-in selectors, as well as the per-domain selectors that are created for you, of which there is currently only one: `_init`.
+This file will cover everything, including all built-in selectors, as well as special per-domain selectors, of which there are currently two: `_init` and `*`.

 - [`'sbp/selectors/register'`](#sbpselectorsregister)
 - [`'sbp/selectors/unregister'`](#sbpselectorsunregister)